Skip to main content

 Our Archives are private and visits are by appointment, to be arranged by telephone or e-mail.

-Food, drinks and sharp tools are prohibited in the study room.
+Food, drinks and sharp objects are not permitted in the study room, and the use of mobile phones is prohibited.

 The use of pens is strictly forbidden.